 Our expert staff

-A unique feature of our School is that many of our staff work with local NHS Trusts and other local agencies, which enhances our grasp of the contemporary links between academic research, the major issues of the day and practice.
+A unique feature of our School is that many of our staff work with local NHS providers and other local agencies, contributing to the major health and care issues affecting people in their daily lives.

-We specialise in applied, multidisciplinary research that addresses issues of national and international concern to health and social care policy and practice and related fields.
+We specialise in applied, multidisciplinary research that addresses issues of national and international concerns relating to health and social care policy and practice.

 Specialist facilities

-The School of Health and Social Care is located at two sites; in the Kimmy Eldridge building at our Colchester campus and in the Gateway Building at our Southend campus.
+The School of Health and Social Care is located at two sites: in the Kimmy Eldridge building at our Colchester campus and in the Gateway Building at our Southend campus.
+This course is delivered at our Colchester campus.

-Our dedicated support tutor will help to develop your academic literacy and clinical numeracy skills.
-This helps you apply these critically important areas of study to real life situations.
+Dedicated support tutors can help to develop your academic literacy and clinical numeracy skills.

 Your future